hessamarbab/x9/README.md

 ## Behavior notes & tips

-* **Chunk size**: when `combine` is used the tool will group up to `CHUNK_SIZE` parameters per generated request.
-If you set `-ch 1` it will behave like single-parameter tests.
+* **Chunk size**: when `combine` is used, the tool will group up to `CHUNK_SIZE` parameters per generated request.
+If you set `-ch 1`, it will behave like single-parameter tests.
 * **Placeholder `{PARAM}`**: if present in a URL, the tool will replace it with `paramname=payload`.
-If absent the tool will append parameters in query string (GET) or in body (POST).
+If absent the tool will append parameters in the query string (GET) or in the body (POST).
-* **Payloads**: by default the script injects a set of XSS payload templates.
+* **Payloads**: by default, the script injects a set of XSS payload templates.
 You can modify the payload set in the script if you want custom payloads or different encodings (URL-encoding, HTML-encoding).
 * **Headers**: if you set a `Content-Type` header in `headers.txt`, ensure it matches what the tool sends (`application/x-www-form-urlencoded` for POST by default).
 * **Proxy**: proxy URL must include scheme (`http://`, `socks5://`) and host\:port.
 * **SSL**: `--ssl` forcibly switches `http://` to `https://`; it does not validate or manage certificates beyond standard Python/requests behavior.
-* **Concurrency**: this tool is sequential by default.
+* **Concurrency**: This tool is sequential by default.
 If you need concurrency, extend the script carefully and respect target rate limits and legal constraints.

 ---